strapdata/elassandra-google-k8s-marketplace/README.md

 ### Install the application

-The make task `app/install` simulates a google marketplace environment and deploys the elassandra application.
+The make task `app/install` simulates a google marketplace environment and deploys the Elassandra application.

 ```
 make app/install
 ```

-Once deployed, the application will appears on the google cloud console.
+Once deployed, the application will appear on the google cloud console.

 To stop/delete, use the make tasks `make app/uninstall`.
 You also need to delete the pvc :
 ```bash